7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 When your students meet members of their community, they get to see examples of people from different backgrounds succeeding in their field and might be inspired to think differently about their own future.

-Other options for staying in touch and building relationships with parents and neighbours:
+Other options for staying in touch and building relationships with families and neighbours:

 - Host a community food drive.
-Ask students, parents and neighbours to bring in non-perishable food items to donate to the local food bank
+Ask students, families and neighbours to bring in non-perishable food items to donate to the local food bank

-- Start a paper or email newsletter to communicate school news and events to parents
+- Start a paper or email newsletter to communicate school news and events to families

-- Host a parent night as an opportunity to outline any curriculum additions or special events the school is having to promote diversity
+- Host a parent or family night as an opportunity to outline any curriculum additions or special events the school is having to promote diversity

 5. Meet diverse learning needs